CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Abstract

 \section{Abstract}

 We present a new solver for non-convex trajectory optimization problems that is specialized for robotics applications.
 CALIPSO, or the Conic Augmented Lagrangian Interior-Point SOlver, combines several strategies for constrained numerical optimization to natively handle second-order cones and complementarity constraints.
-It reliably solves challenging motion-planning problems that include contact-implicit formulations of impacts and Coulomb friction, thrust limits subject to conic constraints, and state-triggered constraints where general-purpose nonlinear programming solvers like SNOPT and Ipopt fail to converge.
+It reliably solves challenging motion-planning problems that include contact-implicit formulations of impacts and Coulomb friction and state-triggered constraints where general-purpose non-convex solvers like SNOPT and Ipopt fail to converge.
 Additionally, CALIPSO supports efficient differentiation of solutions with respect to problem data, enabling bi-level optimization applications like auto-tuning of feedback policies.
 Reliable convergence of the solver is demonstrated on a range of problems from manipulation, locomotion, and aerospace domains.
 An open-source implementation of this solver is available.